mue/docs/docs/faq.md

 Q: How do I uninstall Mue?

-A: Simply right click the Mue icon on your browser and click uninstall.
+A: Simply right-click the Mue icon on your browser and click uninstall.
 You can also visit the store page where you got Mue from and click the remove button.